barbazul/1kfa/mod_guide_campaigns.md

 But sometimes the choice that provides the most fun for everyone is to just admit that it's over.

-Getting *Good Bank* points is great, but the reason everyone is here sitting around the table is to *have fun*.
+Getting *Journey points* is great, but the reason everyone is here sitting around the table is to *have fun*.

 # It's ok to blend it